prem22k/Nourish-well/README.md

 ---

-## 📸 Screenshots

-- **Landing Page**: A clean hero section with call-to-action buttons.
-- **Diet Plans**: Cards showcasing different diet plans with links to more details.
-- **Footer**: A simple yet effective section to wrap up the page with quick links and social media icons.

-> Add some screenshots here to make the README visually appealing.

----

 ## 🤝 Contribution

-This was a beginner-level project, and I’m excited to improve it further.
+This was a v v beginner-level project, and I’m excited to improve it further.
 Suggestions, ideas, and pull requests are welcome!

 ---